gao-kelly/dog-detector/README.md

 # dog_detector
-simple dog detector using neural network model.
+simple dog detector using neural network classifier

 experimentation with deep learning for the first time